dogethereum/dogethereum-tools/README.md

 # Dogethereum tools

 Set of tools to be used by end users and operators to interact with https://github.com/dogethereum/dogethereum-contracts

+If you are new to the Dogecoin <-> Ethereum bridge, please check the [docs](https://github.com/dogethereum/docs) repository first.

 ## Requirements
 - npm version 5.5.1 or later.